 Behavioral Health and Recovery Division

-Work is often a key piece of an individual’s recovery.
-The King County Behavioral Health and Recovery Division (BHRD) provides Supported Employment Services to job seekers and employed individuals who are enrolled in BHRD services.
-We believe that everyone can work when assisted with the right job match and ongoing post-hire employment supports that are unique to each job seeker and each employer’s workforce needs.
-We also believe that work is good for your recovery regardless of your or your loved one’s behavioral health condition(s), symptoms, barriers, impairments or job history, we also believe that stable employment helps a person's recovery.
+Work is often a vital piece to an individual’s recovery.
+The Behavioral Health and Recovery Division (BHRD) provides Supported Employment Services to job seekers who are enrolled in BHRD services.
+We believe that everyone can work when matched with the right job and given ongoing post-hire employment supports that are tailored to their needs.
+Regardless of health conditions, symptoms, barriers, impairments or job history, we also believe that stable employment helps a person's recovery.

-The behavioral health community used to discourage individuals from going to work, believing that work could negatively impact an individual’s treatment and stability.
-Today we know through multiple years of research and practice that negative impacts have been disproven and that employment is recommended as a critical component of wellness and recovery.
+The behavioral health community used to discourage individuals from working, believing that work could negatively impact an individual’s treatment and stability.
+But after multiple years of research and practice, we now know that employment is a critical component to recovery and wellness.

 Research shows that benefits of work for...